letorbi/clawtrainer/README.md

 ## Contributions

 Claw Trainer is based on Nappy Fingers, which was developed by Daniel Schroeer since 2018 and released under the GNU GPL v3 in 2021.
-Unfortunately he decided to retire as lead developer in 2023 and asked that future releases were made under a new name.
+Unfortunately he decided to retire as lead developer in 2023 and asked that future releases will be published under a new name.

 Feedback and contributions are welcome.
 Please create a pull request, if you have updates to the code.
 If you send us your custom programs, they will be considered for inclusion as built-ins.